OpenCamp-cc/opencamp.cc/content/_index.md

     - Frontend: React + Tailwind + Vercel
     - Backend: Docker + Cloud Deployment
     - All: Personal Projects #2, optionally project #3
-        - These may be completed after the Bootcamp if the scope of the projects are big.
+        - These may be completed after the bootcamp if the scope of the projects are big.

 Computer Science (CS) Fundamentals such as Data Structures and Algorithms will be covered on a weekly basis.